-10 Best Authentic Japanese Restaurants in London
+10 Most Authentic Japanese Restaurants in London

-What is the element that sets a Japanese dining experience apart from any other?
-Is it the sweaty atmosphere of an after-work izakaya, air thick with steam and smoke, an open kitchen where you witness chefs prepare ramen bowls at record speeds, or is it the lively interaction between assertive customers and gracious staff members?
-We’ve carefully curated the ultimate list of Japanese cuisine in London that capture the essence of Japan's vibrant food scene.
+What sets a Japanese dining experience apart from any other?
+Is it the sweaty atmosphere of an after-work izakaya, air thick with steam and smoke, an open kitchen where chefs prepare ramen bowls at record speeds?
+Or is it the lively interaction between assertive customers and gracious staff members?

 10. Jin Kichi